Spatio-Temporal-Lab/SElfStar/README.md

 - ElfCompressor: This class is the most primitive ***Elf*** algorithm.
 - ElfPlusCompressor: This class ***Elf*** improves the storage of beta.
-- ElfStarCompressor: This class is ***ElfStar***, which is processed in batch mode, and is also the algorithm for the optimal compression rate of the ***Elf*** series.
+- ElfStarCompressor: This class is ***ElfStar***, which is processed in batch mode, and is also the algorithm for the optimal compression radio of the ***Elf*** series.
 Different XORCompressors can be selected for ablation test.
 - SElfStarCompressorStream: This class is pre-processed for erasure and then compressed using the Gorilla algorithm.
 - BaseCompressor: This class chooses different XORCompressors to implement Chimp, Chimp128 and Gorilla algorithms.